The Founders

 As founders, we each have 20 years of experience within the event and software industry.

-As an experienced creator, Ali has organised over 80 festivals and workshops of all sizes, built and contributed to local communities in several cities around Europe, and, as an artist, worked at festivals all across the world.
-This unique experience has helped him form deep insights into the challenges that both one-time and recurring experiences face globally.
+As an experienced creator, Ali has organized over 80 festivals and workshops of all sizes, built and contributed to local communities in several cities around Europe, and, as an artist, worked at festivals all across the world.
+This unique experience has helped him form deep insights into the global challenges that both one-time and recurring experiences face.

 See if these challenges resonate with you: